How much money do you need to retire in Australia

 How much does it cost to live when you’re retired?

-For our example in this article, let’s assume you plan to retire at age 65.
+Let’s assume you plan to retire at age 65.
 The first step in estimating your retirement expenses is to evaluate your current spending patterns.

 Review your monthly expenses and categorise them into essential (e.g., housing, food, healthcare) and discretionary (e.g. travel, entertainment).
 Consider any changes in spending during retirement, such as reduced commuting costs or increased healthcare expenses.

 You may move to a location with significantly lower cost of living, as many people choose to be closer to the beach during retirement.
 Such decisions can have a positive impact on the amount needed to save.
-Especially moving from a higher cost of living area like Sydney to the Central Coast or Hunter Valley regions
+Especially moving from a higher cost of living area like Sydney to the Central Coast or Hunter Valley regions.

 Where should you retire?